The Sepoy Mutiny and British India

 always politically engaged as it allows dissident movements in the Islamic

-political grievance.
-If the corrupting elements are purged, the logic runs, a
+grievance.
+If the corrupting elements are purged, the logic runs, a fair and

 While recommending

-order to do this Savvid Ahmad Khan, like his liberal descendants today, who
+do this Savvid Ahmad Khan, like his liberal

-continue to play the same role, also had to emphasize the threatening aspects
+descendants today, who continue to play the same role, also had to emphasize

-of an Islamic violence whose substance he was (like today’s moderate Muslims)
+the threatening aspects of an Islamic violence whose substance he was (like

 In many ways today's